Policies and Guidelines

 Transferring to Another County

-Extension Master Gardener records are maintained in the Volunteer Central (VC) by geographic rosters.
-Initial trainee records are housed within the roster for the training location the EMG trainee participated in.
-Read more here.
+MSU Extension Master Gardener records are maintained in the Volunteer Central (VC) by geographic rosters.
+Initial trainee records are housed within the area the MSU EMG trainee took their local onboarding course.

 Out-of-State Transfers

-Extension Master Gardeners who are certified in another state may be admitted to the MSU Extension Master Gardener program by meeting certain criteria.
-Read more here.
+MSU Extension Master Gardeners who are certified in another state may be admitted to the MSU Extension Master Gardener program by meeting certain criteria.
+Contact your local educator for more information on transferring from another state.

 Guidelines